The Clerk of the Circuit Court & Comptroller, St. Johns County is your public trustee,

 Austin graduated with an A.A. degree from St. Johns River State College and a B.S. in public administration from Flagler College.

-Brittany Holley serves as Deputy Chief Operations Clerk and Legal Coordinator.
+Brittany Hagley serves as Deputy Chief Operations Clerk and Legal Coordinator.
 She helps lead the Chief Operations Clerk in overseeing all court and non-court operations.
-In addition, Holley coordinates the legal needs of the office including public records requests.
+In addition, Hagley coordinates the legal needs of the office including public records requests.

-Before joining the clerk’s office team, Holley worked as a law clerk in private practice.
+Before joining the clerk’s office team, Hagley worked as a law clerk in private practice.
 Prior to her appointment as Deputy Chief Operations Clerk, she was the Assistant Director of the Recording department.

-Holley graduated with a bachelor’s in history and criminal justice from the University of Cincinnati.
+Hagley graduated with a bachelor’s in history and criminal justice from the University of Cincinnati.
 She also attended Florida Coastal School of Law to obtain a J.D. degree.
-Holley is a member of the Association of Inspector Generals as a Certified Inspector General Investigator.
+Hagley is a member of the Association of Inspector Generals as a Certified Inspector General Investigator.

 Cathy Roche serves as the Chief Operations Clerk.
 As Chief Operations Clerk, Roche leads operations within four court divisions and two non-court divisions.
 Roche provides direction and support to the department directors to ensure compliance with Florida Statutes and best practices.